Table of Contents

 Only employers with at least 50 employees are required to participate in the FMLA program.
 Furthermore, the 50 employees are required to work within a 75-mile radius.
 However, there are exceptions to the 50-employee minimum rule.
 All schools, as well as federal, state, and local government agencies are considered to be "covered employers," regardless of their number of employees.
 All members of the military are also included.

 The care recipient must be either the spouse (this includes same sex marriages) or a parent of the individual who wishes to take leave.
 Certain exceptions exist for adoptive parents and for relatives who cared for the individual as a child.
-For example, if one was raised by his or her aunt or grandmother, then he or she could qualify for the FMLA.
+For example, an individual who was raised by an aunt or grandmother could qualify for the FMLA.
 This provision is referred to as in loco parentis.
 One cannot take leave to care for their mother-in-law or father-in-law.

 The care recipient also must have a "serious health condition".
 This is loosely defined, but suffice to say that most conditions impacting aging individuals will qualify.
 For example, Alzheimer's, dementia, stroke, or any other chronic conditions that require regular treatment by a health care provider will make the care recipient eligible.